ebsouza/PythonGame/README.md

 # PythonGame
 A simple math game written in python.
+This is in development.

--You need python installed in your machine.
+- To run this game, execute **python main.py** in terminal.
--To run this game, execute **python main.py** in terminal.
+- You need python installed in your machine.